oclif/plugin-warn-if-update-available/README.md

 - `timeoutInDays` - Duration between update checks.
 Defaults to 60.
 - `message` - Customize update message.
 - `registry` - URL of registry.
-Defaults to the public npm registry: `https://registry.npmjs.org`
+Defaults to following your .npmrc configuration
 - `authorization` - Authorization header value for registries that require auth.
+Defaults to following your .npmrc configuration
 - `frequency` - The frequency that the new version warning should be shown.
 - `frequencyUnit` - The unit of time that should be used to calculate the frequency (`days`, `hours`, `minutes`, `seconds`, `milliseconds`).
 Defaults to `minutes`.